dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser sync tuning.md

 bitWidth: 4 and bucketSize: 8 based on tuning, 10k customers walked 10755 blocks in 3883 ms car is 5126013 took 3930 ms blocks took 3896 ms
 walked 10755 blocks in 1286 ms car is 5126013 took 1323 ms blocks took 1286 ms

+streaming blocks immediately, removed bitswap, 10k customers, cold then refresh lift completed in 27,338ms for 61,855 blocks with 14,945,628 bytes and 2,226,780 hashes size lift completed in 4,303ms for 61,855 blocks with 14,945,628 bytes and 2,226,780 hashes size